 - Enemies affected by your concussion grenades will yield assist XP when killed by another player.
 These assists will count towards Conc Grenade ribbons and medals.

-Overall, a popular choice, since normal frags are rarely useful, while AV grenades give additional utility and are a requirement for Heavy Assault directives.
+AV Grenades are popular, since normal frags are rarely useful, while AV grenades give additional utility and are a requirement for Heavy Assault directives.

 Note: AV grenades will not stick to NC MAXes with active Aegis Shield ability.
+However, if the grenade has already stuck, activating the Aegis will not make it fall off.

 Increases the amount of Rocket Launcher ammunition a Heavy Assault can carry.
 One bonus rocket / magazine / battery per rank, up to 4 ranks.